 (Inspired by Private Eye)

-With its economy on the rise China is rapidly becoming best friends with western business and yet it is still a communist state with an appalling human rights record, widespread censorship and an large proportion of its population living in abstract poverty.
+With its economy on the rise, China is rapidly becoming best friends with western business and yet it is still a communist state with an appalling human rights record, widespread censorship and a large proportion of its population living in abstract poverty.
 It is this dichotomy which makes China a country of contradictions.

-You can’t help but feel that this economic prosperity has done more to brainwash the Chinese people into a position of political indifference than the Chinese government could have ever dreamed of post 1989.
-In other words if you have a comfortable life with all its materialistic trappings who cares about the government?
-Of course on the flip side while a few prosper those on the bottom of the heap are no better of, in fact the indicators in some areas show a steady decline in well-being.
-The ironic thing is that these people are in the vast majority and history has much to say about what happens when you push the majority to far…
+You can’t help but feel that this economic prosperity has done more to brainwash the Chinese people into a position of political indifference than the Chinese government could have ever dreamed of post-1989.
+In other words, if you have a comfortable life with all its materialistic trappings who cares about the government?
+Of course on the flip side, while a few prosper those on the bottom of the heap are no better of, in fact, the indicators in some areas show a steady decline in well-being.
+The ironic thing is that these people are in the vast majority and history has much to say about what happens when you push the majority too far…

 Update (29/06) – Please read Stephanie’s comments after the break for a much better insight into the situation by someone who would know much better than me!